robudexIT/awsdevopsproject/sdlc automation/project01/README.md

 For Follow-Along:
-  - Create IAM role for EC2  name 'ec2-role' and  allow acces to EC2 S3 and Dynamodb For simplicity, used the fullAccess options on each service.
+  - Create IAM role for EC2  name 'ec2-role' and  allow acces to EC2 S3 and Dynamodb (For simplicity, used the fullAccess options on each service.)
-  - Create Dynamodb table 'license_key_db' with key as primary key, populate atleast 5 items on the table with random strings as a key and add used attribute names with Bolean types and with value of False.
+  - Create Dynamodb table 'license_key_db' with "key" as primary key, populate atleast 5 items on the table with random strings as a key and add "used" attribute names with Bolean types and with value of False.
   - Create S3 Bucket name of your choice and must be unique. updatethe bucket name portion of the userdata.sh script.
       - /bin/aws s3 cp s3://your-bucket-name/getkey.py  .
   - Upload the getkey.py located on this project on your newly created bucket
   - Create Launch Configuration with following settings
        - AMI = ami-0c2ab3b8efb09f272